Advocates Close: History

 The street dates from at least the 15th century, and elements survive from at least the mid-16th century.
 At this time the street was a fashionable address, where the Scottish gentry and professionals would live with their family and servants.
-The name derives from the house of Sir James Stewart who was Lord Advocate of Scotland.
+The name derives from the house of Sir James Stewart who was Lord Advocate.

 Adam Bothwell's house stands on the west side of the close and was originally accessed from Byers Close.
 The house of the merchant Clement Cor survives on the east side.

 By the 19th century the Edinburgh gentry had abandoned the Old Town and moved to the New Town or suburbs.
 Streets such as Advocates Close passed to the lower classes and were split into tenements.
 In this form, given the huge density and dark, narrow streets, the area quickly became a slum.
 A major part of this stemmed from the lack of sewerage, with waste being thrown out of the window to run down the steep slope.

 Sections of the area west of the close (up to and including Warriston Close) were rebuilt as printworks and offices for W & R Chambers, employing 200 persons.

 The main non-residential building in the 19th century was the Imperial Hotel, which stood at the lower end on the site of the Lord Advocate's house.
 This site was redeveloped several times: next as offices for the Edinburgh Evening News then as the main office for the Edinburgh Festival.